 When is it Necessary to Replace a Slate Roof Instead of Repairing it?

-Slate is one of the most elegant roofing materials out on the market.
-When aging slate roofs begin to fail, homeowners are faced with dilemma to either replace and expensive slate roof or continue to repairing it.
+Slate is one of the most elegant roofing materials on the market.
+When aging slate roofs begin to fail, homeowners are faced with the dilemma of either replacing an expensive slate roof or continuing to repair it.
 How old does a slate roof really have to be, to be considered “old”?
 The truth of the matter is that a 50 year old slate roof in most cases still has another 50 to go before it reaches “old” age for slate roofing material.
-This is great news, because most homeowners would rather need to do inexpensive repair rather than a very expensive slate roof replacement.
+Most homeowners would rather do inexpensive repair than a very expensive slate roof replacement.
 Making recommendations can be a slippery slope for a roof contractor.
 The costs of replacing a slate roof is very expensive.

-Premier has specialized in custom slate installations for nearly 35 years.
+Premier has been installing custom slate roofs for nearly 35 years.
 There are literally thousands of different slate roof designs and styles.
 Contact us for a free estimate for repair or replacement of stone roofing.